 Does Increasing the Minimum Wage Stimulate the Economy?

-Thus, as you may already know, there are two valid arguments in terms of the Minimum Wage Debate, one for, one against (notice that neither argues with the premise that increasing the minimum wage stimulates the economy in the short term, they are simply arguing about everything else).
+Thus, as you may already know, there are two valid arguments about the Minimum Wage Debate, one for, one against (notice that neither argues with the premise that increasing the minimum wage stimulates the economy in the short term, they are simply arguing about everything else).

 - AGAINST: “Raising the minimum wage, by its very nature, simply redistributes existing resources.
-The money to pay higher wages either comes from customers, in the form of higher prices; from employers, in terms of lower profits; or, most regrettably, from other workers who lose their jobs or have their hours or benefits cut.”
+The money to pay higher wages either comes from customers, in the form of higher prices; from employers, from lower profits; or, most regrettably, from other workers who lose their jobs or have their hours or benefits cut.”

-- FOR: “A higher minimum wage will stimulate the economy and be good for businesses as low-income workers spend more money… a fair redistribution of resources is sort of the point.
+- FOR: “A higher minimum wage will stimulate the economy and be good for businesses as low-income workers spend more money and redistribute resources.
 Wages haven’t kept up with inflation.
 Correction is overdue.”

-To sum this up for those who want to skip the details, the Chicago Fed said it best back in 2013, “Proponents of minimum wage increases often claim that minimum wage hikes will significantly boost the economy.
+The Chicago Fed said it best back in 2013, “Proponents of minimum wage increases often claim that minimum wage hikes will significantly boost the economy.
 We are skeptical that minimum wage hikes boost GDP in the long run.
-Nevertheless, we do find evidence that putting money into the hands of consumers, especially low-wage consumers, leads to predictable increases in spending in the short run.”
-In words, both sides are half right, despite their instance on being fully correct.
-Such is the destiny of nearly every absolutist stance in a complex world.
+Nevertheless, we do find evidence that putting money into the hands of consumers especially low-wage consumers, leads to predictable increases in spending in the short run.”

-FACT: In 2012, according to a Chicago Fed Letter, out of a 117 million workers in the US 69 million were hourly and about 39 million made $10 an hour or less.
+FACT: In 2012, according to a Chicago Fed Letter, out of 117 million workers in the US, 69 million were hourly, and about 39 million made $10 an hour or less.
 Thus, when politicians say “fight for $15” we aren’t just talking about a teen fumbling around a burger joint, we are talking about a substantial share of America’s 320 million.
-Still, we don’t want to address every misconception here, we just want to know if the net effect is one of stimulation or not.
+Still, we don’t want to address every misconception here; we only want to know if the net effect is one of stimulation or not.

-Here are factors to consider pertaining to a Minimum Wage Hike:
+Here are factors to consider about a Minimum Wage Hike:

-- Economic policy changes can be examined via “dynamic scoring“.
+- Economic policy changes can be examined using “dynamic scoring.”
 Dynamic scoring predicts the impact of fiscal policy changes by calculating reactions to policy changes.
-When discussing a minimum wage increase we aren’t just talking about short term stimulation to the economy, we are talking about changes in hiring practices, long-term effects, household behaviors, and other factors of supply, demand, and economy.
+When discussing a minimum wage increase we aren’t just talking about short-term stimulation to the economy, we are talking about changes in hiring practices, long-term effects, household behaviors, and other factors of supply, demand, and economy.

 - Impacts can be different over the short and long term.
 For example, a wage hike may stimulate growth in the short term, but limit job growth in the long term.

-- When too much money is injected into an economy to quickly it can cause inflation.
-If wages are raised to quickly, then more money in more pockets just means more demand, it doesn’t mean more supply.
-Without additional supply prices can inflate as a response to a cash injection.
+- When too much money is injected into an economy too quickly, it can cause inflation.
+If wages are raised too quickly, then more money in more pockets just means more demand, it doesn’t mean more supply.
+Without additional supply, prices can inflate as a response to a cash injection.

-- Employer can respond to wage increases by cutting hours and jobs.
-If wages are raised to a threshold that warrants a wide-spread response in hiring practices by employers, then a wage increase can have a net effect of people working less hours for more money rather than a net effect of more money in the pockets of minimum wage earners.
+- An employer can respond to wage increases by cutting hours and jobs.
+If wages are raised to a threshold that warrants a wide-spread response in hiring practices by employers, then a wage increase can have a net effect of people working fewer hours for more money rather than a net effect of more money in the pockets of minimum wage earners.

 - Employers can also respond to a wage hike by increasing jobs.
 If the economy is stimulated, then demand increases, it can result in the need to hire more workers.
-This job growth my fade over time, but it can reasonably said to be part of the cycle.
+This job growth may fade over time, but it can be said to be part of the cycle.

 - Different states, regions, and industries have different tolerances and needs.
 Some large industries with high profit margins may absorb an increase easily, while other industries may not.
 A small rural company might struggle where a small urban company might not.
 A fast-food restaurant may struggle more than other industries.
-The problem with a one-size-fits all wage hike is that America’s 50 states include many diverse entities with vastly different needs.
-For one of many examples, higher wages could mean less jobs and higher prices at fast-food joints, and that can really offset any potential long-term boost to a local economy dependent on that type of business.
+The problem with a one-size-fits-all wage hike is that America’s 50 states include many diverse entities with vastly different needs.
+For one of many examples, higher wages could mean fewer jobs and higher prices at fast-food restaurants, and that can offset any potential long-term boost to a local economy depending on the type of business we are looking at.

 - The payroll tax is attached to wages.
-An increase in wages means even more costs for employers, this cost is not something the average employee realizes.
-Very roughly speaking, for an example, $10 per-hour for the employee means roughly $13 per-hour for the employer in payroll taxes plus compensation, while $15 per-hour for the employee means roughly $19 per-hour in expenses for the employer.
+An increase in wages means a greater cost for employers.
+This cost is not something the average employee realizes.
+Roughly speaking, as an example, $10 per-hour for the employee means roughly $13 per hour for the employer in payroll taxes plus compensation, while $15 per hour for the employee means roughly $19 per hour in expenses for the employer.

 - Economy aside, social benefits are also important.
 A minimum wage increase may reduce violent crime and lift millions of people of color out of poverty… even if the initial jolt is just a distribution.